-Baseline data will be collected in September or October 2020.
-At this point, farmers may be better able to assess attributes such as price and input dealer services, but they will only able to judge seed quality itself based on germination.
-Therefore, we collect ratings from farmers a second time in December 2020 or January 2021 when harvesting was done.
-After observing yields, farmers may have updated their beliefs with respect to eg. the resistance of the seeds against pests.
-This data for the second rating will be collected via mobile phone.
-This will also increase the number of data points that can be used per input dealer to base his or her score on.
-Based on the farmers' responses of all farmers in the catchment area, we will compute a score for each dealer, as well as an overall score.
+Farmer baseline data including farmers' ratings of dealers will be collected in April 2021.
+At this point, farmers will be able to assess attributes such as price, input dealer services, seed quality itself based on germination and observing yields, the resistance of the seeds against pests etc. Based on the responses of all farmers in the catchment area, we will compute the ratings for each dealer.